adn770/ppdf/docs/design-dmap.md

 ## 2. File System Structure

-The project will be organized into a library package and a command-line script.
+The project is organized into a library package and a command-line script.
 This structure promotes code reuse and clean separation of concerns.

 `ppdf/`
 ├── **dmap_lib/**: The installable library package.
 │   ├── `__init__.py`
+│   ├── `analysis/`: The core analysis engine, split into modules.
+│   │   ├── `__init__.py`
+│   │   ├── `analyzer.py`: Main `MapAnalyzer` orchestrator class.
+│   │   ├── `color.py`: `ColorAnalyzer` class for semantic color analysis.
+│   │   ├── `context.py`: Internal dataclasses for the analysis pipeline.
+│   │   ├── `features.py`: `FeatureExtractor` for high-res layers.
+│   │   ├── `regions.py`: Logic for Stage 1 region and text detection.
-│   ├── `analysis.py`: Image analysis, feature detection, and number recognition.
+│   │   ├── `structure.py`: `StructureAnalyzer` for grid and wall detection.
+│   │   └── `transformer.py`: `MapTransformer` for final entity generation.
 │   ├── `log_utils.py`: Utilities for configuring the logging system.
 │   ├── `schema.py`: Data structures (dataclasses) and JSON serialization.
 │   └── `rendering.py`: Procedural SVG generation logic.